aegidoros/kafka-connect-jdbc-source-connector/README.md

 - Postgresql

 ## 1. Zookeper
-To start this service we use the docker confluent image: confluentinc/cp-zookeeper and use export the port 2181
+- To start this service we use the docker confluent image: confluentinc/cp-zookeeper and use export the port 2181
 ## 2. Kafka broker

  - To start this service we use the docker confluent image: confluentinc/cp-kafka.
- - The installation just contains one broker so the replication faction will be one.
+ - The installation just contains one broker so the replication factor will be one.
  -  We must set the environment variables to indicate the next services dependencies:
 	 - KAFKA_ZOOKEEPER_CONNECT: zookeeper:2181